 Again, focused primarily on survival (of the body in the physical world and its “identity” on the mental/social plane), the ego, as mentioned before, often compulsively seeks pleasure and avoids pain, and is led by attractions and repulsed by aversions based on unconscious and outdated animal drives developed from past stored memories/experiences (individually and collectively) within its species, culture, society, and so forth.
 The ego sense-of-self exists in a state of clouded perception, and, tied to the body-mind, compels the manifested form that it identifies with to act accordingly for the sake of maintaining cohesion and perceived, but impossible, “permanence,” “importance,” and/or “worth” in reference to “others.”

 It’s Just A Construct | It Is Not Who You Are

-The ego, no matter how convincing it may seem to most who live their lives as if their ego body-mind is who they are, is nothing but a fabrication created by ignorant attachment to the body-mind that is used for sense-making in the world/within Maya.
+To recap, and ensure that this point is clear, the ego, no matter how convincing it may seem to most who live their lives as if their ego body-mind is who they are, is nothing but a fabrication created by ignorant attachment to the body-mind that is used for sense-making in the world/within Maya.
 The ego is a mental tool for interacting in the socially constructed world of projected illusions and perceived/negotiated reality.
 The ego is not who you are.

 Humans create suffering when, in ignorance, they mistaken their personal ego (tied to their limited form and perspectives in relationship to external factors and actors) for the True Self.